genesiscastillo/Google-Cloud-Platform-Associate-Cloud-Engineer/Test/test6.md

     * A. Whenever possible, assign roles to groups instead of to individuals.
     * B. Grant users the appropriate permissions to facilitate least privilege
-    * C. **Whenever possible, assign primitive roles rather than predefined roles.**
+    * C. **When ever possible, assign primitive roles rather than predefined roles.**
     * D. Audit all policy changes by checking the Cloud Audit Logs.

-63. Which of these is not a recommended method of authenticating an application with a GoogleCloud service?[REVISAR]
+63. Which of these is not a recommended method of authenticating an application with a Google Cloud service?[REVISAR]

     * A. Use the gcloud and/or gsutil commands.
     * B. Request an OAuth2 access token and use it directly.